-With watchful waiting, you and your NYU Langone doctor decide to monitor but not treat an adrenal tumor if it’s not causing any symptoms and does not appear to be cancerous on imaging tests.
+With watchful waiting, you and your NYU Langone doctor decide to monitor but not treat an adrenal tumor that is not causing any symptoms and does not appear to be cancerous on imaging tests.

 People who have tumors that aren’t producing abnormal hormone levels and are smaller than four centimeters across can often take this approach.
 Adrenal gland tumors smaller than four centimeters are less likely to be cancerous.